Scholarships and Exchanges

 Applications for the AGTV-BJR Exchange in Victoria

 Both schools and families must agree to be involved, so ask your teacher about the program.
 Many schools have participated over the years.
+Students from current AGTV member schools are eligible for member rates.

 The process for students is to first send in an 'Expression of Interest', then complete and application which is mailed to you.
 Following completion, this is returned to the AGTV Coordinator to be sent to BJR in Germany for the matching process.
 Your school is also sent forms to complete, including a 'Confidential Student Recommendation'.